NYUAppSec/appsec_hw1/README.md

 in a legacy binary file format, and then display them in either a simple text output format, or in JSON format.
 Unfortunately, Shoddycorp isn't returning your calls, so you'll have to make do with the comments in the file and your own testing.
+TESTING PR!!!

 Justin Cappos (JAC) and Brendan Dolan-Gavitt (BDG) have read through the code already.
 It's a mess.
 We've tried to annotate a few places that